10 Operations and Analytics

 Probability that n = 0: \[\begin{equation} P_{0} = 1/\{\sum_{n=0}^{k-1} \rho^n/n! + \rho^k/k![(k^{N-k+1} - \rho^{N-k+1})/(k - \rho)k^{N-k}]\} \end{equation}\]

-Pay attention to the order of operations.
-The only tricky part of translating this equation is getting the parenthesis in the correct places.
+Pay attention to order of operations.
+The only difficult part of translating this equation is getting the parenthesis in the correct places.

 #-----------------------------------------------------------------